 Scientists believe dogs evolved from wolves some 15 000 years ago.
 In an attempt to understand dogs’ social structure some scientists began to study the lives and social structures of wolves in captivity.
 They discovered that wolves had a strict hierarchical structure and labeled the wolves in a ranking system according to their access to resources as alpha wolf, beta wolf, omega wolf etc. Wolves in the wild rarely showed conflict, but had a sophisticated way of deferring to one another where priority access to breeding and resources belonged to the alpha wolf.

-Dog trainers and enthusiasts took hold of this information and transferred it to the lives of domestic dogs.
-Unfortunately this history has resulted in the dominance myth becoming a popular theory to describe all sorts of dog behaviour.
+Dog trainers and enthusiasts took hold of this information and transferred it to the lives of domestic dogs whilst inserting ourselves into the mix.
+Unfortunately this idea has led many to believe that behaviour problems arise due to a dog’s need to be the dominant animal in the human home.

 POPULAR TV shows often explain dog behaviour problems as being a result of dominance and suggest to owners that all they must do is show their pet who is BOSS and who is the PACK leader.